 Is it at all possible?
 Yes.
 What?
 Yes.
 The Holidays are just around the corner and the anxieties are creeping into Jessica’s thoughts.
 She is single and in recovery for four years and six months now.
-Believe it or not, she is still going to the meeting every single week.
+Believe it or not, she is still going to the meetings every single week.
 She’s got a supportive sponsor who is there for her whenever she is in a predicament.

 But Holidays?
 It’s a different story and another level of difficulty.
 Before any special event she gets uneasy.
 Jessica would pace in her bedroom and take deep breaths.
-She needs to prepare herself before going to the Holidays dinner at her parent.
+She needs to prepare herself before going to the Holidays dinner at her parents.
 She usually meditates and finds a calm and quiet space in her mind.

 A few things she has been learning throughout the years of sobriety are:

 - Love yourself.

 - Call your sponsor before going to the event.

 - Enjoy the party while it’s enjoyable and know when to part.